-- A. The Board shall have the following powers: - (1) Hear and decide appeals where it is alleged that there is an error in any order, requirements, decision or determination made by an administrative officer in the enforcement of this chapter or of any ordinance pursuant thereto; - (2) Hear and decide special exceptions to the terms of an ordinance on which the board is required to pass under the ordinance. - (3) Authorize, on appeal in special cases, a variance from the terms of an ordinance. - B. In exercising the above-mentioned powers, the Board may, in conformity with the provisions of law and this chapter and amendments thereto, reverse or affirm, wholly or partly, or may modify the order, requirements, decisions or determinations appealed from and may make such order, requirement, decision or determination as ought to be made. - C. The Board is also empowered to adopt and promulgate such rules and regulations as it shall deem necessary in the conduct of its hearings and the issuance of its decisions or testimony pertaining to its hearings.
+A. The Board shall have the following powers:

+- (1) To hear and decide appeals where it is alleged that there is an error in any order, requirements, decisions or determinations made by administrative officials in regard to the enforcement of this chapter or of any ordinance adopted pursuant thereto. - (2) To hear and decide special exceptions to this chapter upon which such Board is required to pass. - (3) To authorize, upon appeal in special cases, a variance from the terms of this chapter. - B. In exercising the above-mentioned powers, the Board may, in conformity with the provisions of law and this chapter and amendments thereto, reverse or affirm, wholly or partly, or may modify the order, requirements, decisions or determinations appealed from and may make such order, requirement, decision or determination as ought to be made. - C. The Board is also empowered to adopt and promulgate such rules and regulations as it shall deem necessary in the conduct of its hearings and the issuance of its decisions or testimony pertaining to its hearings.

-§ 155-134.
+~ 155- 134.
 Appeals.

-A. An appeal to the Board may be taken by any person aggrieved or by any officer, department, board, commission or bureau of the Town affected by any decision of the Planning and Zoning Commission.
+- A. An appeal to the Board may be taken by any person aggrieved or by any officer, department, board, commission or bureau of the town affected by any decision of the Planning and Zoning Commission.
 Such appeal shall be taken within 30 days after the decision by filing with the Commission and with the Board notice of appeal, specifying the grounds thereof.
-The Planning and Zoning Commission shall forthwith transmit to the Board all the papers constituting the record upon which the action appealed from was taken.

-B. An appeal stays all proceedings in furtherance of the action appealed from, unless the officer from whom the appeal is taken certifies to the Board of Zoning Appeals, after notice of appeal shall have been filed with him, that by reason of the facts stated in the certificate a stay would, in his opinion, cause imminent peril to life or property.
+The Planning and Zoning Commission shall forthwith transmit to the Board all the papers constituting the record upon which the action appealed from was taken. - B. An appeal stays all proceedings in furtherance of the action appealed from, unless the officer from whom the appeal is taken certifies to the Board of Zoning Appeals after notice of appeal shall have been filed with him that by reason of the facts stated in the certificate a stay would, in his opinion, cause imminent peril to life or property.
 In such case, proceedings shall not be stayed otherwise than by a restraining order, which may be granted by the Board of Zoning Appeals or by a court of record on application, on notice to the officer from whom the appeal is taken and on due cause shown.

-§ 155-135.
+~ 155- 135.
 Special exceptions and variances.